 We already had enough history with him to think perhaps a second call was in order.
 I called Bearskin and got Dee, who would later turn out to be a dear friend.
 I said I was concerned about the Lodge and wondering what they were doing.
 Dee assumed she was speaking to another one of the many worried members of the Bearskin fan club, and explained the preparations to leave.
 “Are the sprinklers on?”
 I asked.
 It was evident that homes and businesses with the fire suppression sprinklers were surviving.
 “Um, no, we, um, won’t be using the sprinklers,” she said.
 “We don’t think we need them.”
 She was respectful enough of her current boss that she didn’t say, “No, we won’t be using the sprinklers because the FEMA sprinkler system was never maintained and is now in a thousand broken pieces, and actually we all think our boss believes it is in the best interest of the resort to burn down if there is a fire nearby.”
 (She saved those truths for later, in the many re-tellings of the story.)

 We weren’t there, so we don’t know precisely what happened next.
 Over the years we’ve heard many variations of this story and each individual has their own take on what happened; the stories differ greatly, as is always the case during a traumatic event involving many people.
 In Dee’s version of the story the owners were flying to Pella, Iowa.
 (Although we later heard they did show up at the lodge at some point, so good.)
-Most Bearskin employees went to shelters in Grand Marais under very stressful conditions.
+Most Bearskin employees were evacuated to shelters in Grand Marais under very stressful conditions.
 They left everything they owned behind, ostensibly to burn down.

 It was quite disturbing for some of the staff.
 One of them had a seizure outside the shelter, changing his life for a long time to come.
 Another just cried and cried.
 The youngest employee, Adde, rose to the occasion and figured out how to be the adult in the group, a skill she can still muster up regularly in her real life today.